Methods and Subsystems

 (Visual Studio integrated viewer) To navigate from the source code to Call Tree and apply a filter by all method occurrences

-- Right-click on a method name and in the context menu, select .
+Right-click a method name and in the context menu, select.

-- Place the cursor on the method name or anywhere inside the method and press Shift+Alt+S.
+Set the caret at the method name or anywhere inside the method and press Alt+Shift+S.

 Known issue in dotTrace 10.0.2: After installing dotTrace, the shortcut does not work until you reapply ReSharper's current keyboard scheme.
-To do this, in , click the Apply Scheme button.
+To do so, in Apply Scheme., click

 Opening methods in Call Tree